atata-framework/atata.io/examples/wait-for-element-upon-page-initialization.md

 ---
 layout: article
-title: Wait for Element upon Page Initialization
+title: Wait for element upon page initialization
 description: How to wait for an element upon page initialization.
 ---